zaus/Ractive-decorators-addable/README.md

 License
 -------

-Copyright (c) 2013 Rich Harris.
+Copyright (c) 2015 zaus.
 Licensed MIT

-Created with the [Ractive.js plugin template](https://github.com/RactiveJS/Plugin-template) for Grunt.
+Forked from ractive-addable plugin which was created with the [Ractive.js plugin template](https://github.com/RactiveJS/Plugin-template) for Grunt.